SQL-e4/SQL-Practice-Coding/README.md

 - Creating queries to answer business and analytical questions
 - Working with real datasets

 Notes:
 ------
 - All code scripts are written in standard SQL compatible with DataCAmp, SQLite, PostgreSQL, and MySQL.
 - Comments are included within the SQL scripts to explain the logic.
 - This repository is intended to showcase my SQL skills to potential employers.

+***  IT Support Fundamentals & Skills:

+Provide first-level customer and technical support for software, hardware, and network connectivity issues with empathy, patience, and clear non-technical break-down.
+Respond to and resolve support tickets and service requests in a timely and professional manner.

+Apply Incident Management best practices to: Log, Categorize, and prioritize support tickets accurately and ensure proper escalation when needed.
+Have mainained and updated IT knowledge bases to help businesses improve technical support efficiency for employees.

+Proficient in Windows Environment & Operating Systems (Windows 10/11)
+Troubleshooted: SW & HW, Printers/PCs/Laptops/Mobile Devices
+Troubleshooted: Network Connectivity Wired/Wired technical issues.
+Utilize Remote Management (RMM): TeamViewer, Zoom/Meet, etc.

 Contact: